Making The Most of Your Race Listing on RunIreland.com

 Q: Can I register in person, on the day?

-A: Will be available at a cost of €30 per runner.
+A: You can register on the day at a cost of €30 per runner.

 Q: Will there be parking?